egamr/example-tikrok/readme.md

    Copy  `.env.template` to `.env` and edit the values above.

-   We need to get your Kaltura Partner Id and API Admin Secret so lets head over to [Integration Settings tab](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings)
+   We need to get your Kaltura Partner Id and API Admin Secret so let's head over to [Integration Settings tab](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings)

    <img src="/assets/images/tikrok/KMC_CODES.png" alt="KMC_CODES" style="zoom:45%;" />

 Head to https://kmc.kaltura.com/index.php/kmcng/studio/v3 , create a player and get its ID.
 Make sure to create your player through the "TV Platform Studio" as pictured: